 - Income and expense planning: Add your income and anticipated expenses to create a data-driven spending plan that can help you reach your financial goals.

-Finally, Personal Capitals Fee Analyzer can help you find hidden fees in your mutual funds or 401k accounts.
-After linking your 401k, Personal Capital can show you how much you’d pay in fees over your lifetime with your current portfolio.
+Finally, Empowers Fee Analyzer can help you find hidden fees in your mutual funds or 401k accounts.
+After linking your 401k, Empower can show you how much you’d pay in fees over your lifetime with your current portfolio.
 And, when possible, it will recommend lower-cost ETF or index fund alternatives.

-Personal Capital offers a lot of the tools listed above for free as a way to promote its Wealth Management services.
-For accounts below $1 million, Personal Capitals Wealth Management fee is 0.89%.
+Empower offers a lot of the tools listed above for free as a way to promote its Wealth Management services.
+For accounts below $1 million, Empowers Wealth Management fee is 0.89%.

 Betterment is a low-cost robo-advisor investment platform.
 But it makes our list of best retirement tracking apps because of the free Retirement Savings Calculator it offers.
 The calculator will ask you four questions: